software-mansion/live-compositor/docs/pages/guides/view-transition.md

 ### Transition on one of the sibling components

-In the above scenario you saw how transition on single component behave, but let's see what happens with components that are not a part of the transition, but their size and position still depends on other components.
+In the above scenario you saw how transition on a single component behaves, but let's see what happens with components that are not a part of the transition, but their size and position still depend on other components.

-Add second input stream wrapped with `Rescaler`, but without any transition options.
+Add a second input stream wrapped with `Rescaler`, but without any transition options.

 <Tabs queryString="lang">
   <TabItem value="http" label="HTTP">